 B.M., Bucharest University of Music; B.M., Boston Conservatory; M.M., Boston University College of Fine Arts

-Music Instructor in Harp
+Music Performance Faculty in Harp

 Artistic Director, Boston Harp Festival; Principal Harpist, Boston Lyric Opera; Top Prize Winner, 17th International Harp Contest in Israel